sunilredekar/Data-managment/README.md

 # Data-managment
-This is used for managing my project information
+Data-managment is used for managing my project information